merche-o/opgg-react-frontend/README.md

 - Display teams members info on the game history.
 - Search historic (The search historic data are saved but not displayed !)
 - I have a date display issue. the library i'm used too is deprecated, didn't have time to fine an alternative.
+- Should have add placeholder data if the data is missing

 ### API limitation